revisit-studies/study/public/VLAT/introduction.md

 test.
 For each question, you will be given a static data visualization (left) and a problem to solve (right).
 Choose the BEST answer to the questions.
 If you don't know the answer, select 'skip'.
-We suggest maximizing your browser window.
+We suggest maximizing your browser window."